 A hazardous condition may be thought of as a "state of being" that exists.
 All workplaces contain hazardous conditions in any one or more of the five categories below.
 It is easy to remember the categories by using the "MEEPS" acronym:

 In a worst-case scenario, employees may work within a culture that actually encourages unsafe behaviors.
 On the other hand, they may work within a safety culture that expects and insists on high standards of safety behavior.
-It's a matter of culture (leadership) and safety system design (management).
+Ultimately, employee behaviors in the workplace depend on the safety culture (leadership) and safety system design (management).

-Inappropriate manager behaviors- Safety is too important for managers to merely "encourage".
-Managers must display and insist on behaviors that produce safe conditions.
-Failure to do so is a management-level unsafe behavior that may produce hazardous conditions and unsafe behaviors at all various levels in the organization.
+Safety is too important for supervisors and managers to merely "encourage".
+They must display and insist on safe behaviors that produce safe conditions.
+Failure to do so may produce unsafe employee behaviors and hazardous conditions throughout all levels in the organization.
 As position and responsibility increase, so does the impact of unsafe management-level behaviors.
-Unsafe behaviors may occur when the following, management-level, hazardous conditions exist.
+Examples of unsafe management-level decisions and behaviors include:

-Every company, large and small, formulates some sort of safety management system (OSHA calls it a "program") to ensure the workplace is safe and healthful.
-Safety management systems may be designed to maintain OSHA compliance, achieve higher profits, and/or protect valued employees.
+Every company formulates some sort of safety management system (SMS) to ensure the workplace is safe and healthful.
+Safety management systems may be designed to meet various goals: to maintain OSHA compliance, achieve higher profits, and/or protect valued employees.
+Ultimately SMS design and performance strengths and weaknesses represent the root causes determining the degree to which the company's safety culture is successful.

-Since weaknesses in safety management system design result in hazards and behaviors that cause accidents, ultimately "fixing the system" is the most effective hazard control strategy in creating a safe and healthful workplace.
+Since weaknesses in safety management system design and performance result in hazards and behaviors that cause accidents, ultimately "fixing the system" is the most effective hazard control strategy in creating a safe and healthful workplace.
+Typical components of an effective SMS include:

-No matter how well a particular safety management system is designed, the results will be flawed if the system is not implemented effectively.
-Ineffective implementation actually points to other system design flaws.
-If system design is flawed, it doesn't matter how effective implementation is...the result will not be what was intended.
+Bottom line: Safety management systems must be designed and deployed effectively or the results will be flawed.
+If system design is flawed, it doesn't matter how effective deployment is; the result will not be what was intended.

 Your ability to identify hazardous conditions and unsafe work practices can be very effective if you are given the correct tools.
 We'll talk about two such tools below.